Skip to content

 ) -> None:

-Modify the beginning and end year in the 'time.sim' file.
+the begin and end years in the `time.sim` file.

 nth_line = 3